 This type of abuse covers a broad range of behaviors.
 Mental abuse may come in the form of manipulation, isolation, sarcasm, hurtful language, or also, insults.
 This is an extremely damaging type of abuse, as it is not only harmful to the patient’s mental wellbeing and self-esteem, but it can cause the patient to act against their own needs in the interest of keeping their caretaker happy.

 One of the most disturbing forms of abuse is sexual abuse of the elderly.
 It can occur when a resident forced or tricked into a sexual encounter, or when the resident cannot refuse.
 The resident may be completely unaware of what is taking place, or may feel too ashamed to admit it to a trusted person.
 Unwanted sexual contact can come from a staff member, a caretaker, or another resident.
 A nursing home abuse attorney can help today.

-When a resident’s funds are misappropriated, financial abuse has taken place.
+When a resident’s funds suffer misappropriation, financial abuse occurred.
 The person in charge of handling the resident’s finances may use the money for their own benefit or use it to pay fraudulent charges from the nursing home.
 Any financial abuse is grounds for a claim against the nursing home.

 Neglect refers to the failure of a senior’s caretaker to provide them with the attention and the care expected from a person in their position.
 It can cause serious physical and emotional trauma to the patient.
-The family also has the right to sue if their loved one is neglected in an assisted living situation.
+The family also has the right to sue after their loved one neglected in an assisted living situation.

 Mike Brandner Injury Attorneys has the experience you deserve.
 Our firm also displays compassion when fighting for the rights of your senior loved one.
-Nursing home abuse is an inexcusable and vile crime that should not be endured by any family.
+No family should endure nursing home abuse.
 If you and your loved ones have suffered, take the first step toward justice today.